The Power of Quiet Authority

 A Simple Experiment

 Then bring your attention into your body.
-Feel your feet on the floor.
-Notice the support of the chair beneath you.
-Take a few slow breaths and allow your awareness to settle into the physical sensations of being here.
+Feel your feet on the floor, notice the support of the chair beneath you, and take a few slow breaths.
+Allow your awareness to settle into the physical sensations of being here.

 Now, while remaining connected to your body, bring the situation back to mind and notice whether anything changes.